The CFCC Campus Fund

 - Your support of CFCC students is an investment in the local community.
 Most CFCC graduates remain in the area and add to the local economy.
 One out of every seven county residents has taken classes at CFCC in the past year.

 Prizes!
 Fun!
 Incentives!
 You could be a winner this September!

-- Pledge or give a gift of any amount during the September 2013 Fund Drive to get in the drawing for numerous prizes!
+- Pledge or give a gift of any amount during the August-September Fund Drive to get in the drawing for numerous prizes!

 - Pledge or give a gift of $250 or more to qualify for all regular prizes, plus SUPER PRIZES!

-- Make all or part of your gift “unrestricted” to qualify for another SPECIAL PRIZE!
+- Make all or part of your gift “unrestricted” or “current needs” funds* to qualify for another SPECIAL PRIZE!
 Part-time employees must give at least $50 to unrestricted; Full-time employees must give at least $100 to unrestricted.

 - Receive a special bonus gift for all first-time donors to the CFCC Campus Fund!

 - $250 gift certificate to Albert F. Rhodes: David Cameron

 - Two dinner cruises from Cape Fear Riverboats: Amy Merritt